Clergy & Staff

 For the past five years, Rabbi Silverman has served Congregation Kehillath Israel in Brookline as their Rabbi for Congregational Learning.
 In that capacity, she was part of the founding team that built KICKS, an award winning Friday evening prayer experience, and transformed the educational program.

 Rabbi Silverman lives in Sharon with her husband Josh, their children Anna and Danny, and their yellow lab named Abby

 Rabbinic Intern Allison Poirier

-Allison Poirier is excited to begin this year as Temple Israel's rabbinic intern.
+Allison Poirier is excited to join Temple Israel as its rabbinic intern.
 She is originally from Medfield, attended List College and Barnard in NYC, and then lived in Jackson Mississippi for two years before returning to Massachusetts.
 She would love to talk with you about her Talmud major and/or her time travelling through the South.
-Allison is now a fourth-year student at Hebrew College in Newton.
-She is excited to join the TI community this year, and will be teaching 5th grade, junior congregation, high school, and leading our Young Professional group.
+Allison is a fourth-year student at Hebrew College in Newton.
+As part of the TI community, she teaches 5th grade, junior congregation, high school, and leads our Young Professional group.

-Outside of school, Allison loves to hike, read, and route for Boston sports teams.
+Outside of school, Allison loves to hike, read, and root for Boston sports teams.

 Joshua Blumenthal, Executive Director

 Josh's return to Temple Israel as Executive Director marks a full circle: He attended Junior Congregation and was an active participant and leader in USY and a teacher’s aide in our religious school.